Acer platanoides: Cultivation and uses

 The wood is hard, yellowish-white to pale reddish, with the heartwood not distinct; it is used for furniture and woodturning.
 Norway maple sits ambiguously between hard and soft maple with a Janka hardness of 1,010 lbf.
 The wood is rated as non-durable to perishable in regard to decay resistance.
-In Europe, it is used for furniture, flooring and musical instruments.
-This species as grown in the former Yugoslavia is also called Bosnian maple, and is probably the maple used by the famous Italian violin makers, Stradivari and Guarneri.
+In Europe, it is used for furniture, flooring and musical instruments, especially for violins.

 Norway maple has been widely taken into cultivation in other areas, including western Europe northwest of its native range.
 It grows north of the Arctic Circle at Tromsø, Norway.
 In North America, it is planted as a street and shade tree as far north as Anchorage, Alaska.
 In Ontario, it is common in cultivation north to Sault Ste.
 Marie and Sudbury; although not considered reliably hardy northward, it has been established at Kapuskasing and Iroquois Falls, and even at Moose Factory.
 It is most recommended in USDA Hardiness Zones 4 to 7 but will grow in warmer zones (at least up to Zone 10) where summer heat is moderate, as along the Pacific coast south to the Los Angeles basin.
 They tend to prefer wetter Oceanic climates.
 During the 1950s–60s it became popular as a street tree due to the large-scale loss of American elms from Dutch elm disease.

 It is favored due to its tall trunk and tolerance of poor, compacted soils and urban pollution, conditions in which the sugar maple has difficulty.
 It has become a popular species for bonsai in Europe, and is used for medium to large bonsai sizes and a multitude of styles.
 Norway maples are not typically cultivated for maple syrup production due to the lower sugar content of the sap compared to sugar maple.